CloveTwilight3/Estrocord/README.md

 - **TPAsk System**: Players can request and accept teleportation easily.
 - **Base & Baseflight System**: Create bases and enable flight within specific zones.
-- **Craftable Spawn Eggs**: Players can craft spawn eggs for various mobs.
+- **Craftable Spawn Eggs**: Players can craft all spawn eggs for all mobs.
+Yes, even the Ender Dragon and Withers.
+    - To see all crafts go to [the spawn egg crafts folder!](https://github.com/CloveTwilight3/EstrocordPlugin/tree/main/spawn_egg_crafts)
 - **Kiss & Kitty Commands**: Fun social commands to interact with other players.
 - **Flight Zones**: Define areas where players can fly.
 - **Veinminer**: Mine entire veins of ores in one go.